netzulo/evm-deployer-boilerplate/README.md

 The deployment process incorporates a *tokenized* system designed to enhance both the economic and credibility aspects:

-- **Tokenized Deployment**: Use your native token for deploying VMs, adding a layer of financial incentive and decentralization.
+- **Tokenized Deployment**: Use your native token for deploying Smart contracts, adding a layer of financial incentive and decentralization.
 - **Staking**: Users can stake tokens to ensure priority access and faster deployment times.
-- **Marketplace Integration**: Deploy VMs as part of a marketplace where users can trade VM instances or resources using **ERC-20** tokens.
+- **Marketplace Integration**: Deploy Smart contracts as part of a marketplace where users can trade EVM instances or resources using **ERC-20** tokens.
 - **Decentralized Finance (DeFi)**: Integrate VM deployment with DeFi protocols to create a decentralized infrastructure that is fully transparent and incentivized.

 💰 **How It Works**: